-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated Accelerated Non-accelerated filer $\Box$ Smaller reporting company filer  filer 🗖

-(Do not check if a smaller reporting company)

-CALCULATION OF REGISTRATION FEE

-Title of Each Class of Securities to be Registered Maximum Aggregate Number of Securities to be Offered roposed Maximum ggregate Offering† Amount of R egistration Fee‡ Class A, Class C, and Class I Limited Partnership Interests, no par value per share 50,000,000 \$ 50,000,000 \$ 5,730.00 Total: 50,000,000 \$ 50,000,000 \$ 5,730.00

-The proposed maximum aggregate offering has been calculated assuming that all Interests are sold at the price of \$1.00 per Interest.

-The amount of the registration fee for the Interests is calculated in reliance upon Rule 457(o) under the Securities Act and using the proposed maximum aggregate offering as described above.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until this Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box registration statement for the same offering. \Box n statement number of the earl arge accelerated filer, an accele he definitions of "large acceler Rule 12b-2 of the Exchange A ccele erated Accelerate l relerated filer smaller reporting company) Smaller reporting company ☑ CALCULATION OF R EGISTRATION FEE Title of Each Class of Securities to be Registered Maximum Aggregate Number of Securities to be Offered Proposed Maximum Aggregate Offering† Amount of Registration Fed 22 Class A, Class C, and Class I Limited 50,000 \$ 50,000,000 \$ 5,730.0 Deleted: ,000 I Partnership Units , no Deleted: Interests l· par value per Unit Deleted: share I Total: 50,000, \$50,000,000 \$5,730.
+Deleted: ,000 † The proposed maximur price of \$1,000 per Unit. nits are sold at the Deleted: Interests Deleted: .00 ‡ The amount of the regis stration fee for the Units is cal culated in reliance upon Rule 457(o) under the Deleted: Interest ų. gate offering as described abo Deleted: Interests to delay its effective dat that this Registration St the Securities Act of 193 e until the Registrant shall f atement shall thereafter bec ntement on such date or date ile a further amendment whi come effective in accordance Statement shall become effec 1), may determine. ch specifically states with Section 8(a) of